faithvoid/plugin.music.newgrounds/README.md

 - Extract the .zip file.
 - Copy the "Newgrounds" folder to Q:/plugins/music
 - Run the add-on and enjoy!
+- To download tracks, open up the context menu and select "Download Track".

 ## Issues:
 - Thumbnails are currently broken as Newgrounds uses .webp, which XBMC doesn't support.
+- If you get an error while saving a download, you either don't have an F:/ partition or the filename is breaking something FATX related.
+If that's not the case, please open an issue!
 - You tell me.

 ## TODO: